scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

    * Experiment with ``arange``, ``linspace``, ``ones``, ``zeros``, ``eye`` and ``diag``.
+   * Create different kinds of arrays with random numbers.
-   * Try setting the seed before creating an array with random values
+   * Try setting the seed before creating an array with random values.
    * Look at the function ``np.empty``.
 What does it do?
 When might this be useful?